-Cor porate exposures Re tail exposures Al l exposures • Information obtained during periodic review of customer files - e.g. audited financial statements, management accounts, budgets and projections.
-Examples of areas of particular focus are: gross profit margins, financial leverage ratios, debt service coverage, compliance with contractual conditions, quality of management and senior management changes Data from credit reference agencies, press articles Actual and expected significant changes in the political, regulatory and technological environment of the borrower or in its business activities • Internally collected data on customer behaviour - e.g. utilisation of credit card facilities Affordability metrics External data from credit reference agencies including industry- standard credit scores • Payment record - this includes overdue status as well as a range of variables about payment ratios Utilisation of the granted limit Requests for and granting of forbearance Existing and forecast changes in business, financial and economic conditions
+Corporate exposures Retail exposures All exposures Information obtained during periodic review of customer files - for example audited financial statements, management accounts, budgets and projections.
+Examples of areas of particular focus are: gross profit margins, financial leverage ratios, debt service coverage, compliance with contractual conditions, quality of management and senior management changes Data from credit reference agencies, press articles Actual and expected significant changes in the political, regulatory and technological environment of the borrower or in its business activities Internally collected data on customer behaviour - for example utilisation of credit card facilities Affordability metrics External data from credit reference agencies including industry- standard credit scores Payment record - this includes overdue status as well as a range of variables about payment ratios Utilisation of the granted limit Requests for and granting of forbearance Existing and forecast changes in business, financial and economic conditions

 The assessment of SICR incorporates forward-looking information (refer to note 2.3.4.4 for further information) and is performed at the counterparty level on a periodic basis.
-The criteria used to identify SICR are monitored and reviewed periodically for appropriateness by the independent Risk Management Function.
+The criteria used to identify SICR are monitored and reviewed periodically for appropriateness by the independent Risk Management function.